NinjaBearStudioTech/Documentation/Writerside/topics/bot/bot_behavior_trees.md

     </ul>
 </tldr>

-Ninja Bot integrates with Unreal Engine's Behavior Tree system by treating it as a **consumer of interpreted perception and awareness**, rather than as a driver of sensing logic.
+Ninja Bot integrates with Unreal Engine's **Behavior Tree** system by treating it as a **consumer of interpreted perception and awareness**, rather than as a driver of sensing logic.
 Perception, awareness, and target selection are handled by the framework, while Behavior Trees focus exclusively on **decision-making and action execution**.

-## Why Use Behavior Trees
+## When to Use Behavior Trees

 Behavior Trees are particularly well suited for **reactive AI behavior**, where decisions must **adapt quickly to changing conditions** exposed to the tree, through a **Blackboard**.